 What is Baylisascaris?

-Baylisascaris procyonis, also known as the raccoon roundworm, is a parasite found in the intestinal tract of many raccoons.
-In some cases, this parasite may also spread to dogs and cats.
-Although B. procyonis has similarities to the roundworm species typically seen in pets, there are also key differences that can make B. procyonis a significant health risk.
+Baylisascaris procyonis, also known as raccoon roundworm, is a parasite found in the intestinal tract of many raccoons.
+In some cases, this parasite may also spread to dogs and, less commonly, cats.

 How do dogs become infected with Baylisascaris?

 Dogs can become infected with B. procyonis in two different ways.
+In most cases, dogs become infected when they ingest the parasite’s eggs, which are shed in the stool of infected raccoons.

-These eggs are shed in the stool of infected raccoons and, after developing for approximately two weeks in the environment, can cause infection in any animal that consumes them.
+After the eggs develop for about two weeks in the environment, they can cause infection in any animal that consumes them.
 Dogs may ingest raccoon roundworm eggs when they intentionally eat raccoon feces or when they lick their paws or coat after being in a contaminated environment.

 What are the clinical signs of Baylisascaris infection?

-Less commonly, however, B. procyonis may migrate from the dog’s intestines to the body’s nervous tissues.
-This can have serious effects.
+Most B. procyonis infections don’t show any symptoms (asymptomatic).
+In some cases, large numbers of worms in the intestines may lead to diarrhea and other gastrointestinal signs.
+Less commonly, B. procyonis may migrate from the dog’s intestines to the body’s nervous tissues, causing serious effects.
 Signs of neurologic involvement may include depression, weakness, circling, head tilt, muscle tremors, paralysis, coma, and even death.

 How is Baylisascaris diagnosed?

 Infected dogs pass microscopic B. procyonis eggs in their feces.
-These eggs may be identified by your veterinarian on routine fecal parasite testing.
-However, the diagnosis of this parasite can be challenging, because B. procyonis eggs are very similar in appearance to other common roundworm species.
-Further diagnostic testing may be needed to distinguish B. procyonis from other roundworm species.
+Your veterinarian may identify these eggs on routine fecal parasite testing.
+However, diagnosing this parasite can be challenging, because B. procyonis eggs look similar to other common roundworm species.

-In some cases, findings consistent with B. procyonis are found during the workup of a dog with unexplained neurologic signs.
-Dogs with unexplained neurologic signs may undergo a cerebrospinal fluid (CSF) tap, leading to the discovery a type of inflammatory cell that can suggest the presence of parasitic infection.
-This may prompt further investigation that results in the diagnosis of B. procyonis.
+Dogs with unexplained neurologic signs may undergo a cerebrospinal fluid (CSF) tap, leading to the discovery of a type of inflammatory cell that can suggest the presence of parasitic infection.
+This finding may prompt further investigation that will result in the diagnosis of B. procyonis.

 What is the treatment for Baylisascaris?

-Intestinal B. procyonis infections can easily be treated with most common dewormers.
+Intestinal B. procyonis infections can be treated easily with most common dewormers.
 If your dog has diarrhea or vomiting due to the infection, your veterinarian may prescribe additional treatments to alleviate the gastrointestinal signs.

 When B. procyonis affects the nervous system, however, treatment is often not possible.
 Most deworming medications do not reach the nervous tissues, so they offer limited benefits in neurologic patients.
 Steroids, such as prednisone, may be used to treat inflammation associated with B. procyonis and manage clinical signs, but they will not treat the parasite itself.